Erarnitox/Droplet/Readme.md

 ## Contributing

-Contributions are welcome!
 If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request to this repository.
 Before contributing, please review the Contributing Guidelines.

+### Crontributing Guidelines
+- Your Code must adhere to out [Styleguide](./res/styleguide.md)
+- TODO: Definition of Done
 ---

 ## License

-This project is licensed under the [Drop License](https://github.com/DropSoftCommunity/DropKit/blob/main/LICENSE/DROP_LICENSE.TXT).
+**Proprietary and confidential**
+Unauthorized copying of any code or file in this project, via any medium is strictly prohibited

+## Documentation
+- TODO: Architecture / Design Document
+- TODO: Doxygen

 ---